-The competitive PhD program at Brandeis aims to produce exceptional teachers and researchers who will make important contributions to the field, whether in the academy or in the lab.
+The competitive PhD program at Brandeis aims to educate exceptional psychological scientists, thinkers and teachers who will make important contributions to the field, whether in the academy, industry, or applied settings.

-Our program has a favorable faculty-to-student ratio, enabling you to gain graduate training through an apprenticeship system in which you’ll work in close collaboration with one or more faculty members.
+Our program has a favorable faculty-to-student ratio, enabling you to gain graduate training through an apprenticeship system in which you will work in close collaboration with one or more faculty members.

 Careers and Alumni

 Our PhD program prepares you for careers in academic or non-academic research and teaching.
 You will also be highly qualified for work in policy, healthcare, or other applied fields.

 Below are examples of placements of our recent PhD graduates:

 Research analyst at the T1D Exchange, a non-profit Type 1 diabetes research group

 Postdoctoral Research Fellow at Mother Infant Research Institute at Tufts Medical Center